dora-team/fourkeys/experimental/terraform/README.md

 This guide describes how to set up Four Keys with your GitHub or GitLab project.
 The main steps are:

 1. [Running the setup script](#running-the-setup-script)
-1. Integrating with your GitHub or Git Lab repo by:
+1. Integrating with your GitHub or GitLab repo by:
     1. [Collecting changes data](#collecting-changes-data)
     1. [Collecting deployment data](#collecting-deployment-data)
     1. [Collecting incident data](#collecting-incident-data)